changqiong/changqiong.github.io/_pages/Services.md

 ## Short Term
 ### Review for Journal
+* IEEE Transactions on Parallel and Distributed Systems
 * Journal of Parallel and Distributed Computing
 * Journal of Systems Architecture
 * IEEE Transactions on Circuits and Systems for Video Technology